 Value by trading partner

-Based on importer-reported trade volumes and estimated commodity values, Switzerland was considered the main trading partner by economic value in 2013, as in the previous year, with imports from the country estimated to be worth approximately USD235 million or ~EUR174 million (animal commodities only, excluding caviar extract).
+Based on importer-reported trade volumes and estimated commodity values, Switzerland was considered the main trading partner by economic value in 2013, as in the previous year, with imports from the country estimated to be worth approximately USD164 million or ~EUR150 million (animal commodities only, excluding caviar extract).
 The estimated value of animal commodities from the country had declined by over 30% based on 2012 estimates (USD238 million, corrected for inflation).
-Trade with a further eight countries was estimated to be worth between USD45 million-USD85 million each (USA, Tunisia, Singapore, China and Mauritius), with the overall import value from all other individual trading partners being worth less than 2% each.
+Trade with a further five countries was estimated to be worth between USD45 million-USD85 million each (USA, Tunisia, Singapore, China and Mauritius), with the overall import value from all other individual trading partners being worth less than 3% each (Figure 5.4).

-Considering the live animal trade only, the key trading partners by value were Mauritius (24%), Turkey (15%) and China (10%).
-This is in contrast to the live animal trade by volume, where Indonesia, Australia and the Russian Federation are the main EU trading partners, with imports of over 100,000 live animals from each.
+Considering the live animal trade only, the key trading partners by value were Mauritius (28%), China (18%), Turkey (10%) and Indonesia (9%).
+This is in contrast to the live animal trade by volume in 2013, where Indonesia, Australia and the Russian Federation were the main EU trading partners, with imports of over 100,000 live animals from each.

-However, whilst the EU imported over 100 different taxa from coral-rich Indonesia and Australia (with corals representing 8% and 10% of CITES-listed animal taxa within these countries respectively), estimated total values from the remaining “top ten” countries could be attributed to ≤ 20 taxa.
-Bolivia, China, Jamaica and Venezuela each exported only one wild-sourced or ranched species to the EU in 2012 (representing <1% of the CITES-listed animal species in each country).
-Whilst Greenland has relatively few CITES-listed animal species (35), over 30% of these were imported by the EU in 2012.
+However, whilst the EU imported over 100 different taxa from coral-rich Indonesia and Australia in 2013 (with corals representing 8% and 10% of CITES-listed animal taxa within these countries respectively), estimated total values from the remaining “top ten” countries could be attributed to ≤ 20 taxa.
+Bolivia, and Venezuela each exported only one wild-sourced or ranched species to the EU in 2013 (Caiman crocodilus), as did Jamaica (Strombus gigas).
+Whilst Greenland has relatively few CITES-listed animal species (35), over 40% of these were imported by the EU in 2013.

-Half of the estimated overall value of captive-bred trade imported directly by the EU in 2012 was from Switzerland; 97 taxa were imported from the country but over 99% of the value was derived from trade in Acipenser baerii.
-Other notable trading partners for captive-bred imports by value were Viet Nam (9% of captive-sourced value), China (8%), Zimbabwe (7%) and South Africa (6%).
-Relatively few taxa accounted for this value Viet Nam (12), and Mauritius (5); whilst EU imports of 51 taxa originated in South Africa, almost 98% of estimated value was derived from Crocodylus niloticus.
+Two reptile species accounted for 33% of the overall value of captive-bred trade imported directly by the EU in 2013: Python bivittatus and Crocodylus niloticus.
+Around 28% of the estimated value of captive-bred trade was from China.
+Other notable trading partners for captive-bred imports by value were Viet Nam (20%), Mauritius (9%) and South Africa (7%).
+Relatively few taxa accounted for this value Viet Nam (12), and Mauritius (5); whilst EU imports of 43 taxa originated in South Africa, almost 97% of estimated value was derived from Crocodylus niloticus.